 Carve out unique geometric lines, curves, and patterns on your ceiling, and then use that space to install your cove lights.

-Classic Cove
+Classic Cove With Lighting

 Intricate moldings and sculpted design features are on them, sometimes in the form of florals and wavy patterns.
-The recessed area has cove lighting installed on it so that it emits a gentle, warm glow and illuminates the fine details of the room.
+The recessed area has cove illumination installed on it so that it emits a gentle, warm glow and illuminates the fine details of the room.

-Modern Or Contemporary
+Lighting A Modern Or Contemporary Cove Design

 Look for something that has a ceiling element that is uncomplicated and streamlined if you want to create a lighting design composition that is both classic and versatile.

-Warm Cove Ceiling Lighting
+Warm Lighting

 Because white walls encourage light rays to bounce off, warm light is often an excellent choice for a living room with white walls.
 It results in an appearance that is both reassuring and energetic.